 Now you have part one.
 Let’s pretend this is $5.12 for this article.
 Next up are business expenses.

 I don’t care how small your business is.
 You will always have business expenses.
-Things such as your accounting software, merchant processing, even the cost to have a website.
+Things such as your accounting software, merchant processing, and even the cost to have a website.
 These costs can add up quickly and kill any margin you add to your products if you don’t take them into account.

 Even things such as the cost to go to a market need to be thought out.
 This was our second big mistake.
 My wife’s candle business has always had my business to rely on.
 That allowed us to ignore these costs.
 Or so we thought.